JayL33z/SOC-Case-Studies/002/README.md

 ### Identification source: SIEM

 SOC searched on the SIEM (Splunk Search) with a date/time range that covers the period which the match for the IP address was detected on the EDR.
-Then a general query with the specific index and host name for the web server in question.
+Then a general query with the specific index (XXXX-web) and host name (WEB-XXXX-01) for the web server in question.

 <br> Splunk Query: ```index="XXXX-web" host="WEB-XXXX-01" ``` <br>